-Print and color these beautiful paper houses – they are perfect for playing with or even for setting up a decorative village just for fun!
-I partnered with STABILO to bring you seven different house designs, plus a blank template so that you can design your own.
+Print and color these beautiful printable paper houses – they are perfect for playing with or even for setting up a decorative village just for fun!
+You’ll get seven different house designs, plus a blank template so that you can design your own.
 If you love paper toy templates, you can also try these cool paper glasses!

 I love crafting alongside M and I know that many of you love to bond over craft time as well.

 So I designed this fun paper houses craft to be something that moms (or grandmas, aunts, and babysitters) can create together with kids of all ages.